Could Black Holes Be the Hidden Force Behind the Expanding Universe?

 A diagram showing the two distinct epochs of accelerated expansion.
 (Coldcreation/Wikimedia Commons, CC BY-SA 3.0)

-"If we ask, 'Where in the modern Universe do we observe gravity as intense as it was initially?' the answer is inside black holes," explains physicist Gregory Tarlé of the University of Michigan.
-"Perhaps, in a reverse of cosmic inflation, the gravitational collapse of massive stars generates dark energy – like a small Big Bang running in reverse."
+"If you ask yourself the question, 'Where in the later Universe do we see gravity as strong as it was at the beginning of the Universe?' the answer is at the center of black holes," explains physicist Gregory Tarlé of the University of Michigan.

 The notion that black holes might be linked to dark energy emerges from a relatively new theory known as cosmological coupling.
 This concept attempts to reconcile the unique properties of black holes with general relativity.
-According to this hypothesis, black holes' extreme distortions of space could be coupled to the Universe's expansion.
-As the Universe expands, so might black holes; and as black holes grow, they could drive cosmic expansion.

 A study published last year provided compelling evidence supporting cosmological coupling.
 Researchers analyzed supermassive black holes at the centers of "dead" galaxies—galaxies that no longer form new stars and whose supermassive black holes no longer grow through typical means.
 Any observed growth in these black holes could not be due to conventional factors, leaving cosmological coupling as the likely explanation.
-Their findings suggested that these black holes were indeed growing, reinforcing the plausibility of the concept.

-In a recent study, Croker and his team explored a deeper link between black holes and dark energy, focusing on black hole formation.
 Using the Dark Energy Spectroscopic Instrument, they analyzed the rate at which black holes form through the core collapse of massive stars, which occurs much later in the Universe's lifetime compared to the formation of supermassive black holes.
 They then compared these formation rates to the expansion rate of the Universe.

 "The two phenomena aligned," says physicist Duncan Farrah of the University of Hawai'i.
 "As new black holes formed from dying massive stars, the amount of dark energy increased accordingly.
 This lends credibility to the idea that black holes could indeed be the source of dark energy."